Filters

 When No One Sees

 When No One Sees offers a series of readings that help us explore, in very practical ways for each level of society, the issues that surround character—the reality of the core of our being, who and what we are when no one else sees.
 Few issues in our time are more important for individuals and society; few Christian contributions are more decisive and timely; few subjects are more searching for each one of us.
+Designed for those seeking to live with greater consistency, courage, and moral clarity.

 In the opening session, we trace ideas about the substance and nature of character throughout Western history—from Plato and Aristotle to the present—focusing on the reasons character is an essential ingredient of good leadership and a just society.
 In the second session we examine the role of personal crises as tests of character, both in terms of refining and revealing it.
 The third session analyzes current cultural conditions that daily shape our lives and threaten to erode our character.
 Session Four turns to spiritual concepts, habits of mind and action, that have proven to be revolutionary and practical antidotes to the widespread modern erosion of character.
 In the final session, we examine the lives of various heroes of character whose example can help us envision and model excellence and integrity in our personal and public life.